Firearms Prohibition OrdersStephen Dayeian

 - the power of search has a narrow focus on who or what may be searched and what items may be searched for.
 By allowing such a power to be exercised without the relevant police officer holding a suspicion as to the commission of an offence, Parliament has not effected any broad or substantial erosion of civil liberties.

-Can a FPO be Challenged?
+Can a Firearms Prohibition Order be Challenged?

 If the application for an internal review fails, s 75(1)(f) of the Firearms Act provides that an application may be made to the NSW Civil and Administrative Tribunal (“NCAT”) for an administrative review.
+A criminal barrister or criminal solicitor can appear on your behalf in these proceedings.

 However, s 75(1A) of the Firearms Act provides that a person cannot apply to NCAT for an administrative review of a decision to make a FPO if that person: